httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 This takes into account the effect of the HTTP semantics on the messages;
-for example the payload body can be affected by Range Requests or methods such as HEAD,
+for example, the payload body can be affected by Range Requests or methods such as HEAD,
 while the way the payload body is transferred "on the wire" is dependent on other
 transformations (eg. transfer codings for HTTP/1.1 see 6.1 of
 {{?HTTP11=I-D.ietf-httpbis-messaging}}):